 My name is Paris

-A better world is possible, but only if we can overcome the divisions the wealthy elite try to force on us, and create a programme that can convince the masses of the need for change.
+It’s my firm belief that a better world is possible, but only if we can overcome the divisions forced on us by an elite that will do anything to retain its wealth and power, and present a programme that can convince the masses of the need for change.
 I try to promote this shift, and I hope you’ll join me in expanding the conversation and educating our fellow travellers.